 - £699 for the fuel (if also provided by the company)

-If the van is electric, the benefit in kind rate will be £0 and there be no fuel charge.
+If the van is electric, the benefit in kind rate will be £0, and there will be no fuel charge.